senkulabs/breeze-lite/docs/editing-chirps.md

 Time to test it out!
 Go ahead and edit a few Chirps using the dropdown menu.
 If you register another user account, you'll see that only the author of a Chirp can edit it.

 ::: danger WAIT ✋
-Before go to the next chapter, do you see something weird when we edit a chirp, we get the incorrect chirp.
-But why? 🧐
+Before go to the next chapter, do you see something weird when we edit and update a chirp then we get the incorrect chirp.
+Why does it happened? 🧐
 :::

 ::: details Here's the answer. 👀